Crowns

 Getting crowns in Pembroke Pines, FL

 Getting a crown on a tooth calls for just two dental visits.
-At the first appointment, Dr. Ruiz administers local anesthetic to make sure you are comfortable.
+At the first appointment, Dr. Llapur administers local anesthetic to make sure you are comfortable.
 Areas of decayed or damaged tooth structure are removed.
 The tooth is shaped, which may involve reducing it or building it up with composite material.
 Impressions are taken and you select the shade of your new crown.
 The doctor places a temporary restoration to protect the prepared tooth.

 Your porcelain crown is fabricated by a ceramist at a dental laboratory.
-When you return to Pine Dental Associates, the temporary crown is painlessly removed, and the new one is fitted and cemented in place.
+When you return to Pines Dental Associates, the temporary crown is painlessly removed, and the new one is fitted and cemented in place.
 (Usually numbing is not needed.)

 With sensible oral habits and regular checkups, your crown restoration can last many years.